jamesocoder/myProjects/docker/vite_ts/README.md

         - `docker compose --profile prd up -d`
     - To use Vite locally without involving Docker:
         1. `yarn install` in both the ./front and ./back directories
-        2. `yarn dev` in one terminal for each for ./front and ./back
+        2. `yarn dev` in one terminal each for ./front and ./back
     - To build and serve the project locally:
         1. Install Node
         2. `yarn build` both ./front and ./back directories